sudheermuthyala/AWS/lb/README.md

 - applocation load balancing can do more that NLB
 - we ca do path based routing in ALB
 - we can Add/Edit the subnets

+## What is the difference between ALB/NLB and Autoscaling
+- In ALB/NLB  we hav an idea of the how much traffic is comming
+- In Autoscaling we dont Konw how much traffice is comming